ADA Program and Information

 Modifications to Policies and Procedures: The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services, and activities.
 For example, individuals with service animals are welcomed in City offices, even though pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the office of Bob Cooke, Human Resources, Purchasing, and ADA Coordinator, at 812-265-8300 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, should contact the office of Mindy McGee, Human Resources, Purchasing, and ADA Coordinator, at 812-265-8300 as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.